Boulder Dash: 30th Anniversary Game Cover

 • “Because of the decision (I could see this being the right call, but I think this added to the challenge of the original game) to allow level select, the score -> extra lives mechanic was out.”

-• “The mechanics are ridiculous; the scoring system is just stupid, rewarding higher scores for doing things quickly rather than properly.”
+• “The mechanics are ridiculous; the scoring system is just stupid (higher score for doing it fast, then doing it properly).”

 • “In terms of the feel of the game and the gameplay, it really looks and acts very similar to a casual iPhone/Android game.”

-The monetization aspect of the game has received mixed feedback; while the Steam version disables microtransactions and loot boxes present in the mobile version, players note that the game still feels designed around a monetization model, leading to a grindy experience for unlocking heroes.
-Despite this, many users appreciate the absence of paywalls, allowing for enjoyment without additional costs.
+The monetization aspect of the game has received mixed feedback; while the Steam version disables microtransactions and loot boxes present in the mobile version, players note that the game still feels designed around a grindy progression system that would typically encourage spending.
+Despite this, many users appreciate that they can unlock heroes without additional payments, allowing for a more enjoyable experience without the pressure of microtransactions.

 • “I'm having a lot of fun with it - the game is very grindy to get all the heroes unlocked, but at least you don't have to pay for them as the microtransactions of the mobile version are not included here.”